Toronto's real estate market is exceptionally active.

 There are always two sides to the coin though.
 And in some instances August can actually be a great time to buy and/or sell.

 Whether you decide to stay active or take a break from the market this August is up to you.
-I know I'll be working the majority of the month, so if you got any questions just give me a shout.
+We know we'll be working the majority of the month, so if you got any questions just give us a shout.
 If not, enjoy the rest of your summer and we'll see you in September!

-If you’re thinking of making a move and would like to know how I can help, feel free to contact me for more info.
+If you’re thinking of making a move and would like to know how we can help, please contact us for more info.